If you have a business or are starting a business, then you’ll need to create a website.

 Here are some of our favorites:

 - Yoast SEO – This is an excellent plugin that we’d suggest for nearly any type of website.
 The features are easy to use, and there is an option to upgrade to premium if you want a more robust performance.
-Note that Yoast premium allows you to easily set up PHP redirects (without having to mess with your .htaccess file), which is important if you are moving content around or deleting pages or posts – you don’t want to send users to a broken page and you don’t want your audience to suffer or search engines to waste your crawl budget.
+Note that Yoast premium allows you to easily set up PHP redirects (without having to mess with your .htaccess file), which is important if you are moving content around or deleting pages or posts – you don’t want to send visitors (and customers) to a broken page and you don’t want your audience to suffer or search engines to waste your crawl budget.
 If you don’t want to pay for Yoast premium, here’s a redirect plugin that performs redirects and some of the more basic functions the plugin offers.

 - Short Pixel – One of the biggest things that slows down website performance is overly large image files, so the Short Pixel plugin is super useful for optimizing your images automatically.
 In all of our testing of other image optimizing plugins, Short Pixel’s plugin offers the best compression while maintaining the integrity of an image.

-- WP Rocket – Caching your pages on your server so that they don’t need to be reloaded each time they are accessed within a given timeframe is another thing that will speed up and optimize your website’s page load time and give your users the best experience.
+- WP Rocket – Caching your pages on your server so that they don’t need to be reloaded each time they are accessed within a given timeframe is another thing that will speed up and optimize your website’s page load time and give your visitors the best experience.
 WP Rocket is a great “out of the box” caching plugin with a very user-friendly UI and a great Facebook group for support.

 - Swift Performance – This plugin is similar to WP Rocket but is meant for more advanced users; while it is one of the best ways that we’ve found to speed up a website, it can also cause problems with incorrect implementation.
 If you trust your technical skills there’s a good unofficial Swift guide, and there’s a Facebook group as well.